MooersLab/thewriterslaw/README.md

 - Stands up and walks around every 25 minutes for no more than 5 minutes (i.e., uses the Pomodoro technique).
 - Limits generative writing to 3-5 hours per day; spends the rest of the day on supportive tasks.
 - Overcomes writer's block by rewriting the last paragraph or reverse outlining a section.
 - Manages their energy by doing generative writing first and supportive writing chores when tired.
-Does not wait to be inspired.
+- Jumps fearlessly into generative writing; does not wait to be inspired.
 - Does generative writing when half-awake early in the day and editing and rewriting when fully alert later in the day.
 - Masters their writing tools without letting the tools master them.
 - Writes without distractions (no YouTube videos, TV, radio, etc.; playing classical music is okay sometimes).